-FIBA has released several new rule changes which will be implemented into our Domestic Competitions and the VJBL in the near future.
+FIBA has released several new rule changes which will now be across our Domestic Competitions and the VJBL effective immediately.

 Highlighting these new rule changes is the new travelling interpretation, which now gives offensive players more freedom when catching the ball on the move.
 The implementation of the ‘0’ Step or ‘Control’ Step now gives a player the opportunity to gain control of the basketball while on the move with an initial step.
 This step is not counted as an action with possession of the ball, meaning the next step by the moving player with the ball is deemed ‘Step 1’.